MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/quickstart-install-configure-dns-server.md

 ### Configure root hints

 Root hints servers are used to help resolving DNS address information when the DNS server is unable to resolve the query locally from a hosted zone or the DNS server cache.
+Root hints name servers are populated by default in new installations.

-You can edit the list of root name servers on the **Root Hints** tab of the DNS server properties dialog box or by using PowerShell.
+You can edit the list of root name servers if required by navigating to the **Root Hints** tab of the DNS server properties dialog box or by using PowerShell.

-> [!TIP]
-> Removing all root hints servers is not supported.
-Configure your DNS server to not use root hint
-> name server by, selecting the **Disable recursion** server option in the DNS Manager console
-> **Advanced** tab, this also disables any configured forwarders.
-Alternatively, clear the Use root
-> hints if no forwarders are availble option in the **Forwarders** tab.
+Removing all root hints servers isn't supported.
+Instead configure your DNS server to not use root hint name server by selecting the **Disable recursion** server option in the DNS Manager console **Advanced** tab.
+Disabling recursion also disables any configured forwarders.
+Alternatively, clear **Use root hints if no forwarders are available** in the **Forwarders** tab.

 ### [PowerShell](#tab/powershell)